naq-23/FetchRewards/README.md

 python FetchRewards.py

+You might have to schedule the script to run once every few hours . so the way I ran it is I put a for loop and ran it 200 times .
+I could use a while loop but I dont like to use while loops so I had

+for i in {1..200} python FetchRewards.py ; echo "Message number $i" done;

 The script will read user login data from the SQS Queue, mask sensitive information like IP addresses and device IDs, and store the masked data into the PostgreSQL database.